owacoder/cppdatalib/README.md

    - UBJSON supports `null`, `bool`, `uint`, `int`, `real`, `string`, `array`, and `object`.
      Notes:
        - `string` subtype `bignum` is supported.
-       - `uint` values are limited to the `int` value range when reading or writing, due to lack of format support for unsigned types
+       - `uint` values are limited to the `int` value range when reading or writing, due to lack of format support for unsigned types.

+    - XML supports `null`, `bool`, `uint`, `int`, `real`, `string`, `array`, and `object`.<br/>
+      Notes:
+        - No subtypes are supported.
+        - Numerical metadata is lost when converting to and from XML.
+        - Value attributes are supported (and in fact required, if you want attributes attached to your elements), either on object keys or object values, or both.
+No protection is provided against duplicate keys existing in both an object key and the associated object value.
+        - XML cannot compile without CPPDATALIB_ENABLE_ATTRIBUTES being defined.

    - XML-XLS supports `null`, `bool`, `uint`, `int`, `real`, `string`, and `array`.<br/>
      Notes: